giovannipbonin/ieee-program/README.md

-# The Internet-Taught Software Engineer - A Student-to-Student Class and experiment
+# The Internet-Taught Software Engineer - A Student-to-Student Class and Experiment

 ### Note
 Class Author: Giovanni Pascotto Bonin